leoyu037/docker_tutorial/README.md

 # Bonus 2

-Docker also makes integration testing very reliable and portable because it allows you to consistently restart your system with the same state.
+Docker also makes integration testing very reliable and portable because it allows you to consistently restart your system with the same state and completely tear it down afterwards.

 --------------------------------------------------------------------------------